The Birthday of the World and Other Stories

-The Birthday of the World and Other Stories is a collection of short fiction by American writer Ursula K. Le Guin, first published in March, 2002, by HarperCollins.
-All of the stories, except "Paradises Lost", were previously published individually elsewhere.
-The story which lends its name to the title of the collection was the most recent publication, in 2000.
-Only these two stories are not set on planets of the Ekumen.
+The Birthday of the World and Other Stories is a collection of short fiction by American writer Ursula K. Le Guin, first published in March 2002 by HarperCollins.
+Each of the stories, except "Paradises Lost", had previously been published elsewhere.
+The title story was the most recently published, in 2000.
+Only these two stories are not set on planets of the Ekumen league.

-The collection was also published in London by Gollancz, an imprint of the Orion Group, in 2003.
-A softcover edition was published by Perennial that year.
+The collection was also published in London by Gollancz (an imprint of the Orion Group) in 2003.
+A softcover edition was published by Perennial that same year.